Understanding Interoceptive Exposure for Anxiety and Panic Attacks

 Reduced Avoidance Behaviors: Frees you from the cycle of fearing and avoiding situations or sensations.

-Greater Understanding of Your Body: Helps you reinterpret physical sensations as harmless and manageable.
+Greater Body Awareness: Helps you reinterpret physical sensations as normal, not dangerous.